Web Proof Techniques: Origo Mode

 November 6, 2024

 The ‘Web Proof Techniques’ series covers the technical implementations of various Web Proof protocols.
-The first article in the series was dedicated to TLSNotary, and this article focuses on Origo.
+The first article in the series was dedicated to TLSNotary, and this article focuses on Origo (proxy mode).
 A future article will cover TEEs.

 Welcome back to the Pluto blog, where today, we’ll delve into a topic that may be keeping your local cryptographer up at night: